-This may feel like we’re getting ahead of ourselves, but it’s very important to get into the habit of considering the security implications of every decision you make while managing your site.
+This may feel like we’re getting ahead of ourselves.
+Still, it’s very important to consider the security implications of every decision you make while managing your site.

 Step 5: Adding Contact Details

 WordPress requires you to then enter contact details for your blog/site.
-These are the details that will be protected by the privacy protection.
-Here you will need to enter your name, address, email and phone number.
+These are the details that the privacy protection will protect.
+You must enter your name, address, email and phone number here.

-This process is pretty self explanatory, but there are a few things to keep in mind.
+This process is self-explanatory, but there are a few things to remember.

-For instance, it’s important to use an email address and phone number that you have regular access to, in case you ever get locked out of your site.
+For instance, it’s important to use an email address and phone number you regularly access in case you get locked out of your site.

-Additionally, if you’re planning on using a custom email address for your website, there are a couple of steps you might want to take at this point.
-For example, it’s possible to set up a mail box in WordPress, but you might equally prefer doing this through a third party.
+Additionally, suppose you plan on using a custom email address for your website.
+In that case, you might want to take a couple of steps at this point.
+For example, it’s possible to set up a mailbox in WordPress, but you might equally prefer doing this through a third party.

-Either option is fine, but it’s best to decide what way you’d like your business emails to be hosted earlier in the process, rather than choosing one option and then backtracking down the line.
+Either option is fine, but it’s best to decide how you’d like your business emails to be hosted earlier rather than choosing one option and then backtracking.